Last Updated: August 8, 2020

 Abandoned buildings are rare in well-kept neighborhoods where demand for property is high, but it happens even in the nicest suburbs.
 When it does, the neighbors will be quite upset about the unusual blight.

 In this situation, one possibility is that the abandoned building belongs to an estate, and the heirs cannot agree on a course of action, so nothing is done.
 Sometimes abandonment also occurs when the owner is a senior citizen and begins to suffer with dementia or Alzheimer's.
 The owner may be mentally ill or in jail.
+The many unique reasons behind a problem real estate parcel make community development such interesting work.

 Whether you are in a great neighborhood or one past its prime, the techniques for taking action in the face of abandonment are similar; only the likelihood of success differs.